gpoore/pythontex/README.rst

 .. _`BSD 3-Clause`: http://www.opensource.org/licenses/BSD-3-Clause

 PythonTeX provides fast, user-friendly access to Python from within LaTeX.
 It allows Python code entered within a LaTeX document to be executed, and the results to be included within the original document.
-It also provides syntax highlighting for code within LaTeX documents via the Pygments package.
+It also provides syntax highlighting for code within LaTeX documents via the Pygments syntax highlighter.

 See ``pythontex.pdf`` for installation instructions.
 See ``pythontex_gallery.pdf`` for examples of what is possible with PythonTeX.